flutter/website/src/get-started/flutter-for/ios-devs.md

 A good place to find great packages for Flutter is on [pub.dev][].

 ## ViewControllers

+This section of the document discusses the equivalent of ViewController in Flutter and how to listen to lifecycle events.

 ### Equivalent of ViewController in Flutter